Careers

 The successful candidate will also have:

-• A University degree or diploma in a related discipline with a minimum of five (5) years of experience in a unionized environment, or an equivalent combination of education and experience.
+• A minimum of five (5) years of experience supporting governance in a large or complex organization, or an equivalent combination of education and experience.

 • Creative Problem Solving: You assess problems in new ways to achieve outcomes and solutions.